Jonathan2k19/wacom-precision-mode/README.md

 - In multi-monitor setups, the $x$-offset is $0$ for the leftmost monitor and positive for others.

-Sketch (green area = accessible target area if precision mode is enabled):
+Sketch of example layout with two monitors of different size (green area = target area if precision mode is enabled):

 ![sketch](images/sketch.drawio.svg)